-These objectives and the outcomes required to achieve them are set out in more detail in the Five-year Strategic Plan which is attached to this document in Appendix 2.
+These objectives and the outcomes required to achieve them are set out in more detail in the Five-year Strategic Plan which can be found on page 15.

 The Councils also have general objectives for the Trust.
 These are that it should: